apache/couchdb/share/doc/src/query-server/protocol.rst

 ``forbidden``
 -------------

-The `forbidden` error are widely used by :ref:`vdufun` to stop further function processing and prevent on disk store of the new document version.
-Since this errors actually is not an error, but an assertion against user actions, CouchDB doesn't log it at `"error"` level, but returns `HTTP 403 Forbidden` response with error information object.
+The `forbidden` error is widely used by :ref:`vdufun` to stop further function processing and prevent on disk store of the new document version.
+Since this error actually is not an error, but an assertion against user actions, CouchDB doesn't log it at `"error"` level, but returns `HTTP 403 Forbidden` response with error information object.